Contextuality Analysis of the Double Slit Experiment (With a Glimpse Into Three Slits): The content-context representation of the double-slit experiment

+The superscripts of the random variables show their contexts, the left (right) symbol indicating whether the left (right) slit is open ($\circ$) or closed ($\times$).
+The subscript of each random variable shows which of these two slits is being ``measured'' by this random variable, i.e., about which slit we ask the question Q1: e.g., $\circ\cdot$ in $R_{\circ\cdot}^{\circ\times}$ shows that the question is being asked about the left open slit (when the right one is closed).
+The random variables can be arranged in the following cyclic structure:

-According to CbD, the random variables sharing a context (connected by solid lines in the diagram) are jointly distributed, and any two variables recorded in different contexts are not (they are \emph{stochastically unrelated}).
-In particular, this is true about any two distinct random variables sharing a content (connected by dashed lines in the diagram).
+According to CbD, the random variables sharing a context, i.e., those in the same row of matrix (\ref{eq: matrix c-c}) and connected by solid lines in the diagram (\ref{eq: diagram}), are jointly distributed.
+Let us present these distributions with references to the corresponding graphical illustrations: